The minimally extended Varying Speed of Light (meVSL)

 In SR, charge conservation is that the Lorentz invariant divergence of $J^{\alpha}$ is zero

-In the local inertial frame (LIF), one can conclude $\rho_{\EM} \tc =$ constant where both $\rho_{\EM}(t_{\ast})$ and $\tc(t_{\ast})$ are constants at the local time $t_{\ast}$ in the absence of the local current.
+In the LIF, one can conclude $\rho_{\EM} \tc =$ constant, where both $\rho_{\EM}(t_{\ast})$ and $\tc(t_{\ast})$ are constants at the local time $t_{\ast}$ in the absence of the local current.
 Thus, this is consistent with the conservation of charge in the LIF.
 Similarly, the continuity equation in GR with FLRW metric is written as

 When $\vec{j} = 0$, the above continuity equation gives the solution as

 By using the above Eq.~\eqref{rhoEM2}, the Gauss's law in Eq.~\eqref{Gausslaw} becomes